You Could Be Missing Out on Free Student Aid if You Skip This Deadline

 What FAFSA Deadlines Should I Know About?

-Before 2016, the FAFSA opened every year on January 1.
-In 2016, the opening date for applying was changed to October 1, which allows applicants plenty of time to submit their financial information before schools begin sending out financial aid offers.
+The opening date for applying for FAFSA is October 1 (that update came in 2016), which allows applicants plenty of time to submit their financial information before schools begin sending out financial aid offers.

-Additionally, beginning with the 2017-2018 FAFSA, applicants can use financial information from the previous year’s tax season.
-This means that if you were planning to attend college starting in fall 2017, you would have used your (or your parents’) 2015 tax information (the information they filed in early 2016).
+Additionally, applicants can use financial information from the previous year’s tax season (that’s also new as of 2016).
+This means that if you were planning to attend college starting in fall 2019, you would have used your (or your parents’) 2017 tax information (the information they filed in early 2018).

 Confused yet?
 Yeah, you and everybody else.